abhiii-raj/WEB-DEV-Journey/Backend2/README.md

                 Parse the request based on Node.js (jaruri nahi hai kis type ka request aayega).
             3-> Match responses with routes.(routes -> alag alag raste jinper ham request bhej sakte hai..).
                 On which path does the request arrives and it matches the request as per that route..
+            4-> Response
+                Sends the suitable response based on the request.